wkandek/knowledgebase/Readme.md

-kb_exp.pl: reads kb.xml and outputs all QID that have exploits associated, uses PERL and XML::Twig kb.xml: sime testfile with 1 QID
+kb_exp.pl: reads kb.xml and outputs all QID that have exploits associated, uses PERL and XML::Twig, run with perl kb_exp.pl

+kb.xml: simple testfile with 1 QID